Skip to main content

 Memory

 The Memory buffer component provides an in-memory message queue for temporary message storage and buffering.
-It implements a FIFO (First-In-First-Out) queue with configurable capacity and timeout settings.
+It accumulates messages until either a capacity threshold is reached or a timeout occurs, then releases all accumulated messages as a single batch.

 Configuration